sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-04-Spring Data in Short.md

     public List<Employee> findByLastName(String lastName, Pageable pageable); // select * from Employee where lastname=:lastname
 }

-public class EmployeeRepositoryCustomImpl impleents EmployeeRepositoryCustom{
+public class EmployeeRepositoryCustomImpl implements EmployeeRepositoryCustom{
    public List<Employee> runComplexQuery(){
      ....
      // Use any kind of query generation classes or just right plain query and use jdbctemplate.